 The Paterson Project, situated in the Paterson Province at the eastern edge of the Pilbara Craton, is dominated by Proterozoic age rocks of the Rudall Metamorphic Complex and the overlying Yeneena Supergroup.
 The Paterson area is host to the Telfer Au-Cu deposit, and the Nifty and Maroochydore stratabound Cu-(Co) deposits.
-Carawine's Paterson Project comprises six exploration licence applications over an area of about 1,073km2 across four regions: Lamil Hills, Trotman South, Red Dog, Baton and Sunday.
+Carawine's Paterson Project comprises two granted exploration licences and four exploration licence applications over an area of about 1,073km2 across five regions: Lamil Hills, Trotman South, Red Dog, Baton and Sunday.